jdrichardsappacad/react-2021/week-15/quizzes/02-redux-quiz.md

 <quiz>
   <question>
     <p>Why can the Redux DevTools "time travel"?</p>
-    <answer correct>Because Redux reducers are pure functions, the same inputs
+    <answer correct>Redux reducers are pure functions, the same inputs
     into a reducer will cause the same outputs, so you can cancel actions and recalculate the state as if that action had never been dispatched.</answer>
     <answer>Redux will compute every possible version of the state and store it
     in the DevTools so that "time travel" is possible.</answer>
     <answer>Redux DevTools does not actually provide "time travel"
     functionality.</answer>
-    <answer>Because Redux can make use of middleware functions, a developer can
+    <answer>Redux can make use of middleware functions, a developer can
     install a middleware to make the Redux DevTools possible of "time travel".</answer>
     <explanation>Redux makes use of the fact that its reducers are pure
     functions, which means that the same inputs will result in the same outputs